 Zoomers are all about Instagramable content.
 Implement in-store activations that attract their attention.
 Robotic POP displays like Tokinomo are a great way to create a shareable experience in-store.

-The focus on sustainability is not just a trend for Zoomers.
+Also, the focus on sustainability is not just a trend for Zoomers.
 Implement a sustainability program in your store, promote eco-friendly products, and try to be socially responsible.

 Both of these generations focus on experience when it comes to in-store shopping.
 Also, the shift towards sustainability is very important for them.
 Try to integrate these things into your retail strategy to target the younger generation.